Taine Randell

 Taine Randell (born 5 November 1974) is a retired New Zealand rugby union player.
-He was a versatile loose forward and a former All Blacks captain.
-He was born in Hastings, New Zealand, and is of Ngāti Kahungunu and Waikato Tainui descent.
+He played as a versatile loose forward and captained the All Blacks between 1996 and 1999.

-Summary

 In his 61-game tenure as an All Black, Randell played 51 tests, including 22 as captain.
 He also captained Otago in the National Provincial Championship (NPC) at the age of 19.
 His All Black debut was versus Italy 'A' at the age of 20, and his test debut versus Fiji, age 22.
 In his time as an All Black he scored 12 tries for a total of 60 points.